 I originally made this into two parfaits, but they were ginormous.
 I would still recommend following the full recipe; you can split one with your honey (or a friend) on V-day, then have another one the next day—one effort for the price of two.
 Or have a party with three friends and split it up into four reasonably-sized parfaits.
 Or just halve the recipe.

 It looks like a lot of ingredients, but the chocolate and peanut butter layer repeat many of the same ingredients.

 Substitutions: Raw cacao powder has many more nutritional benefits since it’s not cooked, but you can sub regular, non Dutch-process cocoa powder for it.

 Tofu: I used firm tofu since that’s what I had on hand, but soft tofu might come together much more easily and you may not need to add the additional milk.

 You can use any liquid sweetener (maple syrup, honey, agave).
-I try to stay away from agave due to a questionable nutritional profile, but I generally use maple syrup and honey interchangeably unless I want a distinct flavor profile.
+I try to stay away from agave due to its questionable nutrition, but I generally use maple syrup and honey interchangeably unless I want a distinct flavor profile.
 In this recipe, the chocolate and peanut butter should overpower the sweetener, so it doesn’t really matter.